 If using Skype, add your interviewer as a contact ahead of time.
 If using FaceTime, confirm which number or email address is associated with their Apple ID.
 Exchange back-up phone numbers in case you experience issues connecting.

 - Test your technology

-Whether you’re using a computer, tablet or smartphone, make sure your software is up to date and that you can log in to your account.
+Whether you’re using a computer, tablet or smartphone, make sure your app is up to date and that you can log in to your account.
 Do a test run with a friend or family member to ensure everything works as expected, including your microphone or headset.

 - Double-check your username and profile picture

 Just like your email address, an immature or inappropriate username or profile picture gives a bad first impression.
 Set up your Skype or FaceTime account in the same professional manner as a LinkedIn profile.

 Even though you may be conducting the interview from the comfort of your own home, that does not mean pajamas are appropriate!
 Wear professional business attire just as you would for an in-person interview.

 - Be on time

 As with any interview, do not be late.
 Make sure you give yourself enough time to start up your device and get settled before the scheduled interview time.
 If the interviewer is in a different location, always double-check your time zones!

 - Be aware of your posture and eye contact